bluescan/tacentview/docs/cli.md

 Resizes canvas to an aspect ratio of 2:1.
 No resampling is performed.
 In letterbox mode all source pixels are kept.
 If the input image has a different aspect ratio, green bars are added to the image.
 Since the anchor is the top-right, the green will be added to the left and bottom edges as necessary.\
 \
 \
-** Example 10 - Remove Borders**
+**Example 10 - Remove Borders**
 ```
 tacentview -ckv 2 --op deborder[yellow,RG]
 ```
 Removes image borders by inspecting the rows and columns of all 4 sides.
 If both the red and green components are at maximum values, they get removed (yellow is full red and green).
 Note that since we only check R and G component channels, the blue and alpha may be any value.
 The `-k` or `--skipunchanged` flag means if there would be no change to the input image, it is not resaved.
-The `-ckv 2` expands to `--cli --skipunchanged --verbosity 2` so it is clear the 2 refers to the verbosity level -- the `-c` and `-k` are simple boolean flags and come first.\
+The `-ckv 2` expands to `--cli --skipunchanged --verbosity 2` which makes it clear the 2 refers to the verbosity level.
+The `-c` and `-k` are simple boolean flags and don't have arguments.\
-\

 ---
 ## Usage